 Unfortunately, in the numerous re-writings the script clearly underwent, not much attention was paid to the characters.
 These are all written to type – the square-jawed jock hero, the curvaceous token female, the atheistic traitor.
 Stephen Boyd and Raquel Welch, in her first leading role, are both wooden, although this is not a film where one has come expecting penetrating character depth.
 What is worse is the character of Duval the surgeon who has no other purpose than to stand around and delivers ponderous pronouncements about “the miracle of life.”
 “40 million beats a year,” someone comments in reference to the heart, to which his reply is “All that stands between man and eternity.”
 It is a not particularly subtle debate – the side of good shows religious awe at the miraculous nature of the human body, while the contrary opinion represents godless atheism and is ultimately revealed as being a Communist traitor (even if Communism is not directly referred to in the film), not to mention is also the perpetual voice of cowardice and defeatism on the mission.

 There was a short-lived animated tv series Fantastic Voyage (1968-9).
 There have been plans in the 1990s and sporadically throughout the 2000s to mount a remake as directed by Roland Emmerich of Independence Day (1996) fame.
 James Cameron also expressed interest, although apparently Roland Emmerich rejected his script.
-Joe Dante’s Innerspace (1987) was a spoof.
+The film was parodied in Joe Dante’s Innerspace (1987) and the Futurama episode Parasites Lost (2001).
 The basic premise of the miniaturised journey inside a body has been used in two Doctor Who stories The Invisible Enemy (1977) and Into the Dalek (2014), as well as the film Antibody (2002).

 Richard Fleischer has directed a number of other genre films – Disney’s classic Jules Verne adaptation 20,000 Leagues Under the Sea (1954), the musical version of Doctor Dolittle (1967), The Boston Strangler (1968), the psycho-thriller See No Evil/Blind Terror (1971), the true life serial killer film 10 Rillington Place (1971), the over-populated future film Soylent Green (1973), Amityville 3-D (1983), and the Robert E. Howard adaptations Conan the Destroyer (1984) and Red Sonja (1985).